 It's not journaling.
 It's listing.

 This simple act can create magic!
-Auto-biographical list-making is a pathway to rediscovering fun or poignant memories, visualizing dreams for the future, and keeping a record of books, films, music, and all your other experiences that have touched you and made you who you are today.
-It's your LISTOGRAPHY.
+Auto-biographical list-making is a pathway to rediscovering fun and poignant memories, visualizing dreams for the future, and keeping a record of books, films, music, and all your other experiences that made you who you are today.

 A completed list on, let's say, "songs that remind you of loves from your past" might bring up feelings and memories in the unique way a photograph can and sometimes even more so.
-I can't make a list on "my favorite games from childhood" without remembering what it was like to hit the white cubes nervously out of the "Don't Break The Ice" game or my neighbor's dad conducting "Simon Says".
-So autobiographical listing can ignite our memory of experience which may include loves, fears, successes, etc. All of these pieces make a map of who we are: an autobiography.
+I can't make a list on "my favorite games from childhood" without remembering what it was like to hit the white cubes nervously out of the "Don't Break The Ice" game or my neighbor's dad conducting "Simon Says."
+So autobiographical listing can ignite our memory.
+All of these pieces make a map of who we are: a LISTOGRAPHY.

-I've used practical lists over the years to help inspire me and remind me to get the things done.
 Even a "to do" list can be autobiographical.
-Making a list of "all the countries I want to visit" fills me with the hope that I might get there someday.
+I've used practical lists over the years to help inspire me and remind me to get things done.
+Making a list of "all the countries I want to visit" reveals a lot about me and helps encourage me to make it happen.

-I once made a list of "things I don't want to forget about my grandma".
+Some lists memorialize.
+I once made a list of "things I don't want to forget about my grandma."
 As I sat there thinking of things to list, I remembered much about her that might have slipped away.
-In a way, I felt as though I was honoring her.
-I realized that some types of lists are just that, a way to memorialize.

-People often think of lists as boring old to do lists or grocery lists.
+People often think of lists as boring to do lists or grocery lists.
 Not so!
-You can make lists about your life that will actually help to change it or reimagine it.
-If I asked you to make a list of "what you are most grateful for", or your "favorite things to smell", or your "happiest memories", it will change your brain chemistry.
+List making can help you reimagine your life, make changes, and alter brain chemistry.
+If you make a list of "what you are most grateful for," or your "favorite things to smell," or your "happiest memories," your emotions will shift.

 I also used lists to get me through difficult times, like losing my father.
-Watching him suffer and eventually pass was incredibly painful and destabilizing.
-I wanted to stay present and so… I made lists.
+I wanted to stay present and so . . .
+I made lists.
 I made lists on "my favorite memories with my father" along with all the details about his life he shared with me.
-I made lists on "things we said or did during our last couple months together", like watching Good Times reruns.
-I made lists on my worries, my fears, and care-giving advice.
-And after he passed, I made lists about "what I need to do next" so I didn’t remain stagnant (intentionally last on my list was removing his house slippers from the place he last left them).
-Lists helped me to get things done so I could move forward — exactly what he had asked me to do.
-Placing things in lists reassured me that it wouldn’t be forgotten and gave me comfort that I could revisit these experiences.
-The next set of lists I wrote after my father’s passing were about my future, "what my goals were" and "what I was thankful for."
-Lists to help me look forward.
-As my father would say, “you’ve got only so many years…enjoy them Lisa.”
-And I’m listening to him.
+I made lists on "things we said or did during our last couple months together," like watching Good Times reruns.
+And after he passed, I made lists about "what I need to do next" so I didn't remain stagnant.
+Lists helped me to get things done so I could move forward.
+Placing things in lists reassured me that it wouldn't be forgotten and gave me comfort that I could revisit these experiences.
+The next set of lists I wrote after my father's passing were about my future––"what my goals were" and "places I might live"––lists that propelled me forward.
+As my father said, "you've got only so many years...enjoy them."

-My mother's passing was also another destabilizing event.
-A few weeks before I lost my mother to cancer, I came upon her crying in her room.
-She said to me, “I am really going to miss eating a piece of toast.”
+My mother's passing was another destabilizing event.
+A few weeks before I lost my mother to cancer, she said to me, "I am really going to miss eating a piece of toast."
 This moment has remained with me as a gift from her.
-I regularly remind myself to appreciate the beauty of little things and to view my time here with greater perspective —which is hard to keep sight of sometimes.
-So I make lists: lists on "things I love", "things that make me laugh," or "days I would relive again."
+I regularly remind myself to appreciate the beauty of little things and to view my time here with greater perspective--which is hard to keep sight of sometimes, so I make lists: lists on "things I love," "things that make me laugh," or "days I would relive again."